Mahmoudmohamed811/Users-Groups-Management-Tool/README.md

 4. Commit your changes (`git commit -m "Add feature XYZ"`).
 5. Push to the branch (`git push origin feature-branch`).
 6. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact

-For issues, suggestions, or questions, open an issue on the GitHub repository or contact the maintainer at [your-email@example.com].